 - a number of OOK symbols per OFDM symbol, a first RB by lpwus-StartRB, and overlaid OFDM sequences per OOK symbol for WUS reception [4, TS 38.211], and

-- a number of codepoints provided for the UE by the WUS [6, TS 38.212], by WUS-codepointCONNECTED
+- a number of codepoints provided for the UE by the WUS [6, TS 38.212], by lpwus-Codepoint

 A UE assumes that a WUS is quasi co-located with an SS/PBCH block or a CSI-RS with respect to quasi co-location 'typeC' or 'typeD' properties, when applicable.

-If a UE is provided dl-OrJointTCI-StateList, the UE receives WUS based on the quasi co-location information of the TCI states provided by dl-OrJointTCI-StateList, indicated by a most recent DCI format or MAC CE, after a respective application time in clause 5.1.5 [6, TS 38.214]; otherwise, the UE receives WUS based on the quasi co-location information of the TCI states for a CORESET with controlResourceSetId value that is same as the one indicated by WUS_TCI_states_CONNECTED.
+If a UE is provided dl-OrJointTCI-StateList, the UE receives WUS based on the quasi co-location information of the TCI states provided by dl-OrJointTCI-StateList, indicated by a most recent DCI format or MAC CE, after a respective application time in clause 5.1.5 [6, TS 38.214]; otherwise, the UE receives WUS based on the quasi co-location information of the TCI states for a CORESET with controlResourceSetId value that is same as the one indicated by lpwus-TCI-States.

 A UE assumes that an SCS configuration for WUS receptions is same as an SCS configuration for the active DL BWP.